louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 Introduction

-Dravet syndrome is a rare treatment-resistant developmental and epileptic encephalopathy, caused by pathogenic variants in SCN1A (OMIM),the gene encoding the sodium channel α subunit 1 in approximately 80% of diagnosed patients.
-An estimated 1 in 15 500 children have SCN1A -related Dravet syndrome.Onset generally occurs by 15 months of age in infants with normal development, and typically begins with febrile hemiclonic or generalized status epilepticus often triggered by fever.Multiple seizure types evolve, including hemiclonic, tonic-clonic, focal impaired awareness, absence, myoclonic, and rarely atonic seizures.
-Development is normal in the first year of life but then slows, leading to intellectual disability of variable severity.Patients with Dravet syndrome have a high mortality risk due to sudden unexpected death in epilepsy and status epilepticus.
-Worse seizure control is associated with more comorbidities and lower quality of life.Despite treatment with multiple antiepileptic drugs (AEDs), patients with Dravet syndrome often remain treatment resistant.
+Dravet syndrome is a rare treatment-resistant developmental and epileptic encephalopathy, caused by pathogenic variants in SCN1A (OMIM), the gene encoding the sodium channel α subunit 1 in approximately 80% of diagnosed patients.
+An estimated 1 in 15 500 children have SCN1A -related Dravet syndrome.
+Onset generally occurs by 15 months of age in infants with normal development, and typically begins with febrile hemiclonic or generalized status epilepticus often triggered by fever.
+Multiple seizure types evolve, including hemiclonic, tonic-clonic, focal impaired awareness, absence, myoclonic, and rarely atonic seizures.
+Development is normal in the first year of life but then slows, leading to intellectual disability of variable severity.
+Patients with Dravet syndrome have a high mortality risk due to sudden unexpected death in epilepsy and status epilepticus.
+Worse seizure control is associated with more comorbidities and lower quality of life.
+Despite treatment with multiple antiepileptic drugs (AEDs), patients with Dravet syndrome often remain treatment resistant.

-Highly purified cannabidiol (approved as Epidiolex in the United States and Epidyolex in the European Union) was the first medicine to receive approval in the United States for treating seizures in Dravet syndrome.Valproate sodium and clobazam are commonly used to manage seizures; however, neither is approved for Dravet syndrome.Stiripentol is approved in Europe for patients with Dravet syndrome taking clobazam and valproate and has recently been approved in the United States for patients with Dravet syndrome taking clobazam.
+Highly purified cannabidiol (approved as Epidiolex in the United States and Epidyolex in the European Union) was the first medicine to receive approval in the United States for treating seizures in Dravet syndrome.
+Valproate sodium and clobazam are commonly used to manage seizures; however, neither is approved for Dravet syndrome.
+Stiripentol is approved in Europe for patients with Dravet syndrome taking clobazam and valproate and has recently been approved in the United States for patients with Dravet syndrome taking clobazam.

 In previous randomized clinical trials, cannabidiol demonstrated efficacy with an acceptable safety profile as add-on antiepileptic treatment in patients with Dravet syndrome at a dose of 20 mg/kg/dand in patients with Lennox-Gastaut syndrome at doses of 10 and 20 mg/kg/d.
-Although doses as high as 20 mg/kg/d are approved for Dravet and Lennox-Gastaut syndromes, the US prescribing information indicates 10 mg/kg/d as the recommended maintenance dose,although data on this dose were unavailable for Dravet syndrome.
+Although doses as high as 20 mg/kg/d are approved for Dravet and Lennox-Gastaut syndromes, the US prescribing information indicates 10 mg/kg/d as the recommended maintenance dose, although data on this dose were unavailable for Dravet syndrome.
 This trial is, to our knowledge, the first to evaluate the efficacy and safety of 2 doses of cannabidiol (10 and 20 mg/kg/d) in children with Dravet syndrome.

 ---